Ladsgroup/reference-island/README.md

 The output of this service will be a list of objects representing a Schema.org type with the following structure:

-* `type`: Schema.org type url
+* `type`: Schema.org type URL
-* `properties`: An object representing Schema.org property value pairs where the keys are Schema.org property urls, and the values are the actual data from the site.
+* `properties`: An object representing Schema.org property value pairs where the keys are Schema.org property URLs, and the values are the actual data from the site.

 Example: